WAppAI/assistant/README.md

 - FFMPEG must be installed in order to use audio transcription.

 ### Installation
-You have the option to run either the setup.bat file (for Windows) or the setup.sh file (for Ubuntu/Debian) to automatically configure the project, or you can choose to perform a manual installation by following the steps below:
+You can configure the project automatically by running either the `setup.bat` file (for Windows) or the `setup.sh` file (for Ubuntu/Debian).

+Alternatively, you have the option to perform a manual installation by following the steps below:

 1. Clone this repository